Thinkerious/iss-live-data-tracker/README.md

 # ISS Live Location Tracker

 ## How to Use
+- Download the folder
-- Download all files in Visual Studio Code
+- Extract the files and open in Visual Studio Code
 - Install the Live Server extension (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 - Open the index.html file
 - Click Live Server in the bottom left of your screen